-- 11.6 Surface water should be managed as close to its source as possible.
-The following hierarchy should be followed when considering which SUDS techniques to use.store rainwater for later use use rainwater tanks or water butts to collect rain/storm water so that it can be re-used.
+11.6 Surface water should be managed as close to its source as possible.
+The following hierarchy should be followed when considering which SUDS techniques to use store rainwater for later use - use rainwater tanks or water butts to collect rain/storm water so that it can be re-used.
 See section 6 of this guidance for more information on grey water and rainwater harvesting systems.
-This will help to stop flash flooding during periods of heavy rainfall. - 1.
-Use infiltration techniques porous and permeable surfaces which allow water to soak (infiltrate) directly into the subsoil, rather than flowing over the top.
+This will help to stop flash flooding during periods of heavy rainfall.

+1. Use infiltration techniques - porous and permeable surfaces which allow water to soak (infiltrate) directly into the subsoil, rather than flowing over the top.
 This method is particularly appropriate on London Clay (in the North of the borough) where infiltration is slow.
 A layer of material needs to be laid between the clay and the uppermost surface to act as a storage/drainage channel.
-The use of permeable surfaces in urban SUDS design
+The use of permeable surfaces in urban SUDS design is critical because space is at a premium in Camden and permeable pavements and surfaces are one technique which does not require any additional land to function effectively.

 - 2. Collect and store (also known as attenuation) rainwater in ponds or open water features for gradual release - SUDS can be designed to hold storm water in ponds or specially designed wetland areas so that it can then be released more slowly into the ground or sewer.
-This is generally suitable for larger sites and those up stream of areas at risk of flooding) - Collect and store rainwater in tanks or sealed water features for gradual release - where sites are constrained, with no natural landscaping or open areas, tanks can be installed which store water so that it can then be released more slowly into the ground or existing sewer. - 4. discharge rainwater direct to a watercourse - 5. discharge rainwater to a surface water sewer/drain - 6. discharge rainwater to the combined sewer - 11.7 All the above can be incorporated into the landscaping on a site or development.
+This is generally suitable for larger sites and those up stream of areas at risk of flooding) - 3.
+Collect and store rainwater in tanks or sealed water features for gradual release - where sites are constrained, with no natural landscaping or open areas, tanks can be installed which store water so that it can then be released more slowly into the ground or existing sewer. - 4. discharge rainwater direct to a watercourse - 5. discharge rainwater to a surface water sewer/drain - 6. discharge rainwater to the combined sewer - 11.7 All the above can be incorporated into the landscaping on a site or development.
 For example green open space, verges and green roofs can be designed to filter and store rainwater, thus reducing pressure on drainage systems during heavy rainfall.
 Trees also reduce surface water runoff.
-For more information, please see section 10 of this guidance on

-- brown roofs, green roofs and green walls and section 5 on Landscape design and trees in CPG1 Design for more information. - 11.8 Figure 10 below shows all the different types of SUDS, from rain water harvesting, green roofs, porous surfaces, vegetation to ponds, reed beds and rivers.
+For more information, please see section 10 of this guidance on brown roofs, green roofs and green walls and section 5 on Landscape design and trees in CPG1 Design for more information. - 11.8 Figure 10 below shows all the different types of SUDS, from rain water harvesting, green roofs, porous surfaces, vegetation to ponds, reed beds and rivers.